quii/learn-go-with-tests/math.md

 FAIL	github.com/gypsydave5/learn-go-with-tests/math/v4/clockface	0.007s
 ```

 Wait, what (again)?
-Looks like we've been cursed by the floats once again - both
+Looks like we've been cursed by the floats once more - both
 of those unexpected numbers are _infinitessimal_ - way down at the 16th decimal
 place.
 So again we can either choose to try to increase precision, or to just
 say that they're roughly equal and get on with our lives.

 One option to increase the accuracy of these angles would be to use the rational
 type `Rat` from the `math/big` package.
 But given the objective is to draw an
-SVG and not brain surgery I think we can live with a bit of fuzziness.
+SVG and not the moon landings I think we can live with a bit of fuzziness.

 ```go
 func TestSecondHandPoint(t *testing.T) {